econia-labs/econia/doc/doc-site/docs/off-chain/rust-sdk.md

 ```
 =================Set up account A=================
-Minted eAPT to ADDR_A
+Minted 🚀 to ADDR_A
-Minted eUSDC to ADDR_A
+Minted 💩 to ADDR_A
 Registered market account for ADDR_A
 367
-Deposited eAPT from coinstore for account ADDR_A
+Deposited 🚀 from coinstore for account ADDR_A
-Deposited eUSDC from coinstore for account ADDR_A
+Deposited 💩 from coinstore for account ADDR_A
 ADDR_A was successfully set up
 Press enter to continue (next step: Place two limit orders with account A)
 ```